Friends of Buckland Church

 We bought the church!

+The church now hosts all manner of community activities.
 Keep an eye out for what’s happening in our EVENTS section - you’ll find a warm welcome awaits.

 Have a bit of time to spare?
 Volunteers are very welcome to assist in all manner of ways - just contact FOBC if you’re interested.
+Better still, join in as a Friend and be a part of this special piece of Tasmanian history.

 History

 Buckland Church, like many historic buildings in Tasmania, was built by convicts.
 Designed in the tradition of old English chapels, in this case as a replica of the church at Cookham Dean in Sussex, England, Buckland Church is a simple building of sandstone.
 The foundation stone was laid in 1846, and the building completed 4 years later.
 The incomparable stained glass window behind the altar - brought to Buckland by the Reverend F H Cox, Rector of the church 1846-48 - was reported in 1850 as "the work of Mr. O'Connor, a London artist".
-Visit the church and see it for yourself..
+Visit the church and see it for yourself!

 Graveyards